nevindnl/chess/README.md

 #### Alpha-beta pruning

-Minimax visits every leaf of the game tree, giving it an time complexity of `O(b ** d)` where b is the branching factor -- that is, the number of possible moves for one player at a time -- and d is the depth.
+Minimax visits every leaf of the game tree, giving it an time complexity of `O(b ** d)` where b is the branching factor -- that is, the number of possible moves for a given player at a given time -- and d is the depth.

 Alpha-beta pruning is a simple but powerful tool used to prevent unnecessary calculation.
 Suppose a maximizing player has the choice of two moves `a` and `b`, and the minimax score of choosing `a` is `minimax(a)`.
 Suppose then that while evaluating the minimizing player's subtree after the maximizing player has chosen `b`, we calculate that the minimizing player can force a score less than `minimax(a)`.
 Then `minimax(b) < minimax(a)`, so the maximizing player would never choose `b`, so we can stop evaluating the subtree after `b` for the minimizing player.
 (That is, we can *prune* those branches.)